 Create a Personal Forensics Lab Part 1: The Primary Domain Controller

-One of the major things recommended to anyone in digital forensics, and probably network or systems administration as well, is to build a lab in which to test tools, techniques, theories, or anything else one might come up with or across in day-to-day work or personal research.
-Herein lies part one of a guide on building a very simple lab in a cloud environment.
+One of the major things I recommend to anyone working in DFIR – as well as network or systems administration – is to build a lab in which to test tools, techniques, theories, or anything else you might encounter in day‑to‑day work or personal research.
+This post is part one of a guide on building a very simple lab in a cloud environment.
+Readers earlier in their career will probably see more benefit from this series than those near the end, but the principles apply broadly to the industry.

 Why the Cloud?

-There are a number of reasons the cloud is a great place for a lab of this type:
+There are several reasons the cloud is a great place for this type of lab:

-1. Server instances can be spun up and down as required, with as many or as few resources (read: CPU, RAM) as needed, very quickly
+- Server instances can be spun up and down as required, with as many or as few resources (e.g. CPU, RAM, etc.) as needed, very quickly

-2. Snapshots can be taken of each of the endpoints at any point in time, meaning any activity can be quickly and easily rolled back
+- You can take snapshots of each endpoint at any point in time, meaning activity can be rolled back easily

-3. Configuring a lab in this way is inexpensive, compared to buying something like an Intel NUC and having a fully self-contained, always-on lab (which is also a great alternative to building a lab in the cloud)
+- Configuring a lab this way is relatively inexpensive compared to buying dedicated hardware like an Intel NUC (which is also a perfectly valid alternative)

 Network Diagram

-Here’s what the lab is expected to look like in the end:
+Here’s what the lab is expected to look like once complete:

-The vSwitch will be handled by the provider, which should allow for private IP addressing on an internal NIC for each VM (meaning each VM will likely have two NICs; one public and one private).
-All public facing NICs except that belonging to the DC will be disabled.
+The virtual switch is handled by the provider and allows private IP addressing on an internal NIC for each VM.
+Each system will therefore typically have two interfaces: one public and one private.
+All public‑facing NICs except the one belonging to the domain controller (DC) will be disabled.

 Initial Server Configuration

-Once done, click Manage, then Add Roles and Features:
+From Server Manager, click Manage → Add Roles and Features:

-Tick Skip this page by default (or not, be your own person).
-Click Next.
-Select Role-based or feature-based installation, then click Next:
+Tick Skip this page by default.
+Choose Role‑based or feature‑based installation, then click Next:

-Leave Server Selection as default, click Next again.
-Tick Active Directory Domain Services:
+Accept the default Server Selection, click Next again, then select Active Directory Domain Services:

 Domain Controller Promotion